 Previously, we characterized a new mechanism of generating new diversity in NLRs – gene fusions to other plant proteins that serve as ‘baits’ for the pathogen.
 Such NLRs with integrated domains (NLR-IDs) highlight plant proteins target by the pathogens and help to identify new sources of disease resistance.

 We have rationally selected, cloned and tested natural NLR-IDs from wild relatives of wheat against pathogen-derived molecules.
 We have selected NLR-IDs where the integrated part is a mimic of previously described effector target.
-A postdoc Dr Elisha Thynne created a library of effectors derived from wheat yellow rust pathogen and screened over 30 IDs using batch yeast two hybrid combined with next generation sequencing.
+A former postdoc Dr Elisha Thynne created a library of effectors derived from wheat yellow rust pathogen and screened over 30 IDs using batch yeast two hybrid combined with next generation sequencing.
 He identified novel effectors interacting with NLR-IDs, which represent new sources of disease resistance.
 We are currently following up these genes in plant assays.

 Engineering plant immune receptors